phiroict/kafka-packer-terraform-aws/README.md

 The secret* pattern is excluded from git so it will not be pushed into git.

-Now use the kafka.json script with packer to create the kafka image to use, this can be done by adding it to the commandline as before or set it in the default of the variable in the var.tf file.
+Now use the `packer build kafka.json` script with packer to create the kafka image to use, this can be done by adding it to the commandline as before or set it in the default of the variable in the var.tf file.
 The script returns a ami id and you need to place this into the vars.tf file.
 For instance